coderrio/Coderr.Documentation/docs/server/architecture.md

 }
 ```

-Another design decision have been made regarding commands in OneTrueError.
+Another design decision have been made regarding commands in codeRR.
 The command is just a promise of an action which will happen in the near future.
 That distinction is really important as you need to design your applications differently.
 In a regular WCF service or web application you know that as soon as the service or controller have returned the action have been executed and the result is therefore available.

 Since the command is executed after the invocation to the bus returns, you cannot make that assumption.
 Therefore you need another mechanism to act upon executed commands.